 Our laboratories can't accept responsibility for unlabelled samples.

-How to contact your local lab.
+How to find your local lab.

 Samples for pre-transfusion and antenatal testing